Banner Image

 FAQ

 The following rules have been formulated with the fixed purpose of protecting the rights and interests of all the lot owners, of securing good order within the Cemetery, and of preserving and insuring the permanent beauty of the Cemetery grounds.
 By safeguarding the interests of the Cemetery as a whole, the interests of each lot owner are also safeguarded.
-All persons are required to comply with these rules, copies of which, revised and corrected to date, may be obtained at any time upon application to the Office Administrator.
+All persons are required to comply with these rules, copies of which, revised and corrected to date, may be obtained at any time upon application to the Cemetery Manager.

 Special cases may arise in which the literal enforcement of a rule may impose unnecessary hardship.
 The Cemetery, therefore, reserves the right, without notice, to make exceptions, suspensions, or modifications of any of the rules and regulations when, in its judgement, the same appears advisable; however, such temporary exceptions, suspensions, or modifications shall in no way be construed as affecting the general application of such rule.